(800) 821-3520 - Customer Support

 Vendor Managed Inventory (VMI) and Customer Managed Inventory (CMI) are inventory management programs that differ in responsibility for managing inventory.

-In a VMI program, the vendor (supplier) is responsible for managing the customer's inventory levels.
+In a VMI program, the vendor (supplier) manages the customer's inventory levels.
 The vendor collects customer usage data from sales forecasts, inventory levels, or other key metrics to determine when and how much product to deliver.
 In a VMI program, the vendor takes on the responsibility, and subsequent risk, of maintaining appropriate stock levels to balance inventory with costs for optimal cash flow.
 The customer benefits from a more streamlined supply chain and reduced inventory holding costs while having to invest less time and personnel resources into inventory management.

 Learn more About Using Austin Hardware's Complete Line of Super Heavy Duty Drawer Slides.